 In the United States, the Federal Reserve Board of Governors controls the reserve requirement for member banks.
 The bank can hold the reserve either as cash in its vault or as a deposit at its local Federal Reserve bank.

+The reserve requirement applies to commercial banks, savings banks, savings and loan associations, and credit unions.
 It also pertains to U.S. branches and agencies of foreign banks, Edge Act corporations, and agreement corporations.

-How It Works
+How the Reserve Requirement Works

 If the bank doesn't have enough on hand to meet its reserve, it borrows from other banks.
 It may also borrow from the Federal Reserve discount window.
-The money banks borrow or lend to each other to fulfill the reserve requirement is called federal funds.
-The interest they charge each other to borrow fed funds is the fed funds rate.
+The money that banks borrow or lend to one another to fulfill the reserve requirement is called "federal funds."
+The interest they charge one another to borrow fed funds is the fed funds rate.
 All other interest rates are based on that rate.

 Changing the reserve requirement is expensive for banks.
 It forces them to modify their procedures.
 As a result, the Fed Board rarely changes the reserve requirement.
 Instead, it adjusts the amount of deposits subject to different reserve requirement ratios.